folutade/KnowThatYouAnointed/content/posts/the-party.md

   * ***If you forgive** humans for their [transgressions / violations of trust], **your heavenly Father will also forgive you.
 But if you do not forgive** humans for their [transgressions / violations of trust], **your Father will also not forgive your [transgressions / violations of trust]**.*
   -Matthew 6:14-15

-* Later on in St. Matthew's account of the Gospel, one of Jesus's disciples asked how many times he should forgive a brother who has sdone something wrong to him.
-In response, Jesus told his disciples a parable which reflected on the for necessity for God's people to forgive other humans because God has already forgiven his people to a much greater degree \(See [Matthew 18:21-35](https://www.biblegateway.com/passage/?search=Matthew%2018%3A21-35&version=NASB)\).
+* Later on in St. Matthew's account of the Gospel, one of Jesus's disciples asked how many times he should forgive a brother who has done something wrong to him.
+In response, Jesus told his disciples a parable that reflected on the necessity for God's people to forgive other humans because God has already forgiven his people to a much greater degree (See [Matthew 18:21-35](https://www.biblegateway.com/passage/?search=Matthew%2018%3A21-35&version=NASB)).

-  * In this parable there is a king—representing God the Father—who has many servants—representing different humans, particularly followers of Jesus.
+  * In this parable, there is a king—representing God the Father—who has many servants—representing different humans, particularly followers of Jesus.

-  * One of these servants has somehow borrowed large amounts of money from the king and now owes the king what in today's currency would be equivalent to $8 billion dollars.
+  * One of these servants has somehow borrowed large amounts of money from the king and now owes the king what in today's currency would be equivalent to $8 billion.

-  * When the king realizes how much money the servant owes him, the king announced plans to sell the servant into slavery along with the servant's wife and children in order to at least recuperate some money.
+  * When the king realizes how much money the servant owes him, the king announces plans to sell the servant into slavery along with the servant's wife and children in order to at least recoup some money.

   * The servant then falls on the ground and begs the king not to sell him into slavery.
-He even tells the king that he will repay the equivalent of $8 billion dollar that he owes.
+He even tells the king that he will repay the equivalent of $8 billion that he owes.

-  * The king has compassion on the servant, releases him from his impending slavery and forgives all of the servants debts.
+  * The king has compassion on the servant, releases him from his impending slavery, and forgives all of the servant's debts.

-  * However, immediately after having his debts forgiven, the first servant walks out of kings court and sees a second servant who owes the first servant what would be the equivalent of $14 thousand dollars.
+  * However, immediately after having his debts forgiven, the first servant walks out of the king's court and sees a second servant who owes the first servant what would be the equivalent of $14,000.

-  * The first servant immedateily grabs the second servant by the neck, begins choking him and demands that the second servant pay him back.
+  * The first servant immediately grabs the second servant by the neck, begins choking him, and demands that the second servant pay him back.

-  * The second servant then falls on the ground and begs the first servant servant to be patient and he will repay the equivalent of $14 thousand dollars that he owes.
+  * The second servant then falls on the ground and begs the first servant to be patient, and he will repay the equivalent of $14,000 that he owes.

   * However, the first servant refuses to forgive the second servant.
-Instead, the first servant throws the second servant into a debtors prison where the second servant will be forced for work for three or more months in order to pay the first servant back.
+Instead, the first servant throws the second servant into a debtor's prison, where the second servant will be forced to work for three or more months in order to pay the first servant back.

-  * Soon the king finds out what the first servant did to the second servant and calls the first servant back to his court.
-The king becomes angry with the first servant and strongly condemns him for refusing to forgive a $14 thousand dollar debt after the king had forgiven him much, much larger $8 billion dollar debt.
+  * Soon, the king finds out what the first servant did to the second servant and calls the first servant back to his court.
+The king becomes angry with the first servant and strongly condemns him for refusing to forgive a $14,000 debt after the king had forgiven him a much, much larger $8 billion debt.

-  * The king then once again holds the first servant responsible for the $8 billion dollar debt.
-The king orders the first servant to be thrown into debtors prison until he has repaid the entire debt.
-This punishment is essentially a life sentence because it would take 164 thousand years of labor for the first servant to pay the king back.
+  * The king then once again holds the first servant responsible for the $8 billion debt.
+The king orders the first servant to be thrown into debtor's prison until he has repaid the entire debt.
+This punishment is essentially a life sentence because it would take 164,000 years of labor for the first servant to pay the king back.

-* Based on the Jesus's teaching on the Lord's Prayer and the parable of the unforgiving servant, it is deeply ironic that Kendrick is praying "Dear God, please forgive me" after he has refused to forgive Drake or anyone who has participated in "the party" and has even claimed "this shit done got too wicked to apologize."
+* Based on Jesus's teaching on the Lord's Prayer and the parable of the unforgiving servant, it is deeply ironic that Kendrick is praying, "Dear God, please forgive me," after he has refused to forgive Drake or anyone who has participated in "the party" and has even claimed, "this shit done got too wicked to apologize."

 * Moreover, based on Jesus's teaching, Kendrick's self-justification that God knows "how hard I tried" seems destined to fall on deaf ears and be rejected by God.
-Jesus dicussed how he would reject the pleas of individuls who claimed to do lots of things for God but refused to actually does God the Father.
+Jesus discussed how he would reject the pleas of individuals who claimed to do lots of things for God but refused to actually do what God the Father commands.

   * *Jesus taught his disciple saying, "**Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven, but the one who does the will of My Fathe**r who is in heaven will enter. **Many will say to Me** on that day,